umeshadabala/X_11-apps/README.md

  OS: Windows, Linux
  <br>
  Python Version: 3.8 or higher

+### Optimized for CLI-Based OS:
+X_11 GUI can be run in CLI-based operating systems that may lack a full-fledged desktop environment, providing users access to essential tools through an intuitive GUI.

 ### Contributing
 If you'd like to contribute to this project, please fork the repository and submit a pull request.
 You can also open issues for bug reports or feature requests.